 b.
 Facility Commander Pay.
-When a Facility Commander has been assigned but is absent, the senior Sergeant or Lieutenant on the 2nd watch shall be entitled to a seven and one-half percent (7.5%) premium over his/her regular rate of pay for the hours during his or her shift that the Facility Commander is absent.
-A Facility Commander shall be considered absent if he/she is off duty for four or more hours of his or her shift or is on duty but is physically away from the assigned facility for four or more hours of his or her shift.
-The term "Facility" shall include: County Jail #1, 2, 3, 7, 8 and 9, Court Services, Field Services and Administration.
+When a Facility Commander has been assigned but is absent, the senior Sergeant or Lieutenant on the 2nd watch shall be entitled to a seven and one-half percent (7.5%) premium over their regular rate of pay for the hours during the shift that the Facility Commander is absent.
+Facility Commanders shall be considered absent if they are off duty for four (4) or more hours of their shift or are on duty but physically away from the assigned facility for four (4) or more hours of their shift.
+At the Department's discretion, the employee receiving pay under this provision may count towards the supervisory watch minimum.
+The term "Facility" shall include: County Jail #1, 2, 4, and 5, Court Services, Field Services and Administration.

-- c.
+c.
 Acting Watch Commander.
-An 8308/8508 Sheriff's Sergeant when assigned, under Sheriff's Department rules, to the duties of a higher ranking supervisor who is the Watch Commander during the absence of the Watch Commander during his or her normal tour of duty, at Jails #1, 2, 3, 7, 8, 9, Hall of Justice Courts (in the absence of an 8310/8510), Alternative Program Division, Station Transfer Unit, Institutional Police Unit, Civic Center Courts, Youth Guidance Center, the General Hospital Security wing, CAD/911, the Central Warrant Bureau (CWB), City Hall Security, Transportation, the Training Unit, the Investigative Services Unit, or the Classification Unit, shall be entitled to a seven and one-half percent (7.5%) premium over his/her normal compensation. - 7.
-Supervisory Differential. - The Sheriff may adjust the compensation of a supervisory employee whose schedule of compensation is set herein subject to the following conditions:
+An 8308/8508 Sheriff's Sergeant when assigned, under Sheriff's Department rules, to the duties of a higher ranking supervisor who is the Watch Commander during the absence of the Watch Commander during their normal tour of duty, at Jails #1, 2, 3, 7, 8, 9, Hall of Justice Courts (in the absence of an 8310/8510), Alternative Program Division, Station Transfer Unit, Institutional Police Unit, Civic Center Courts, Youth Guidance Center, the General Hospital Security wing, CAD/911, the Central Warrant

+Bureau (CWB), City Hall Security, Transportation, the Training Unit, the Investigative Services Unit, or the Classification Unit, shall be entitled to a seven and one-half percent (7.5%) premium over their normal compensation.

+7. Supervisory Differential.